kerimoff/workflows-nextflow/_episodes/07-operators.md

 - "How do I perform operations, such as filtering, on channels?"
 - "What are the different kinds of operations I can perform on channels?"
 - "How do I combine operations?"
-- "How can I use a CSV file to process data into a Channel?"
+- "How can I use a CSV file to process data into a channel?"
 objectives:
 - "Understand what Nextflow operators are."
 - "Modify the contents/elements of a channel using operators."